pgEdge/cloudflare-worker-template/README.md

 ## Cloudflare Token

-You will need to set two environment variables in your repo in order to deploy to Cloudflare.
+You will need to set two repository secrets in your repo in order to deploy to Cloudflare.
 The first is `CF_ACCOUNT_ID` which is your Cloudflare account ID.
 The second is `CF_API_TOKEN` which is a token that you can generate from the [API Tokens](https://dash.cloudflare.com/profile/api-tokens) section of the Cloudflare dashboard.